funcool/promesa/doc/promises.md

 the first `inc` will be executed (in the same thread), and then another `inc` is executed (in the same thread).
 In total only one thread is involved.

-This default execution model is usually preferrable because it don't abuse the task scheduling and leverages function inlining on the JVM.
+This default execution model is usually preferable because it don't abuse the task scheduling and leverages function inlining on the JVM.

 But it does have drawbacks: this approach will block the thread until all of the chained